You can listen to the audio version of this article.

-In a previous article, Melleah Strautins tackled one of the biggest challenges of ageing: loneliness.
-Melleah aptly puts it: ‘As we age our bodies begin to be judged as flawed, imperfect versions of what once was; rotting shells that need to be put aside where no one can see.’
+One of the biggest challenges of ageing is loneliness.
+Melleah Strautins, a researcher, aptly puts it: ‘As we age our bodies begin to be judged as flawed, imperfect versions of what once was; rotting shells that need to be put aside where no one can see.’
 Indeed, this is a pressing issue.
 After all, we will grow old.

-Studies in the past decade indicate that as many as 40% of adults over 65 years of age report being lonely at least sometimes.
+Studies in the past decades indicate that as many as 40% of adults over 65 report being lonely at least sometimes.
 While approximately 5–15% of adults of this age report feeling lonely frequently, but that figure increases to about 50% of adults 80 years and older.
 Chronic feelings of loneliness are experienced by 15–30% of the general population.

-For this reason, my colleagues and I have decided to investigate the issue of loneliness among older people.
-In our research, 24 institutionalised geriatric residents were recruited.
+In relation to this, my colleagues and I have decided to investigate the issue of loneliness in older people.
+In our research, 24 older adults in a care home were recruited.
 Using a non-experimental research design, participants completed questionnaires to measure their feelings of loneliness.

-Findings revealed that blurring of vision was the most common physical agony.
-While in terms of common emotional agony, the feeling of irritability has been identified.
-No notable mental agony has been revealed in our study.
+Findings revealed that blurring of vision was the most common physical experience.
+While in terms of common emotional experience, the feeling of irritability has been identified.
+No notable mental experiences has been revealed in our study.

 They also describe a feeling of isolation and loneliness, especially when talking about their relatives.
-Living at institutionalised residences is deemed as a hiatus from a life lived so far.
+Living at care homes is deemed as a hiatus from a life lived so far.

-The result of our study has underscored the fact that the environment that will receive this population needs to be prepared so that there is a humanised caring environment and also this place should have a proposal to offer opportunities for health promotion for older people, and not just provide food and medicine.
+The result of our study has underscored the fact that the environment that will receive this population needs to be prepared so that there is a humanised caring environment and also this place should have a programme in place to offer opportunities for health promotion for older people, and not just provide food and medicine.

-Education and consultation should be done as soon as possible to remove the negative stigma of the institutional life from the geriatric residents.
-Also, in order to minimise the maladjustment to facility life of residents, a new programme and interventions for the new residents are needed.
+Education and consultation should be done as soon as possible to remove the negative stigma of the institutional life of older people.
+Also, in order to minimise the maladjustment of older people, a new programme and interventions are needed.